1. The Partisan Café

 Curated by Nora Sternfeld

-This strand thinks about the tables and worlds between us, curating and institutions as assemblies and about how to come together and disassemble from within.
+This strand considered the tables and worlds between us, curating and institutions as assemblies and about how to come together and disassemble from within.

 How do we perceive infrastructure?
-In this strand we will go beyond the visual spectrum to think about how music and sound open up a different sense of what defines our infrastructural condition.
+In this strand we sought to go beyond the visual spectrum to think about how music and sound open up a different sense of what defines our infrastructural condition.

 3. The City Seminar on Infrastructure